Accountancy

 Ledger is written in ANSI C++.

-Features include:
+Key Features

 • The amount of data required by Ledger is minimal.
 It figures out from looking at your data what you mean by it and how you want it reported back to you.
 Accounts are created as they appear; currencies are created as they’re referenced.
 Anywhere that a value can be calculated, you can leave it out.

 • Double-entry accounting tool, meaning that all entries must balance.
 If an entry does not balance, it will cause an error and the report will not be generated.
-Ledger is always checking the accuracies of your entries at every run; you won’t ever run into problems with “unaccounted” sums in an account.
+Ledger is always checking the accuracy of your entries at every run; you won’t ever run into problems with “unaccounted” sums in an account.

 • 100% currency-agnostic.
 You can store multiple currencies in any account, convert between them, or even pay in one currency and receive change in another.